Teufelauto/Hytale-Weapon-Scraper/README.md

     },  ... etc.
 ```
 # Instructions
 There is no GUI yet.
 It just opens a rectangle while it runs, then closes when the json and csv are written.
+Optionally, Using `--headless` argument in console will run without opening a window.

 App creates folder: